Pat Wictor: Solo albums

+Wictor’s latest recording, FLARE, was called “brilliant” by WFUV’s John Platt, and reached #1 on the Folk-DJ charts in last fall.

 Collaborations, teaching

 A capable improviser and instrumentalist, Wictor has worked as a sideman and session musician since 2002.
 He has contributed slide guitar and vocals to a number of releases, including ones by Sloan Wainwright, Joe Crookston, Jon Vezner, Tom Prasada-Rao, and Buskin & Batteau.
 He has written a number of covers and tributes for Dave Carter.
 Wictor is also a frequent music educator, giving workshops on music history, songwriting, improvisation, and guitar and slide guitar techniques.

 Brother Sun

 Founding

-In late 2009 Wictor joined long-time collaborators Joe Jencks and Greg Greenway to form the band Brother Sun.
-The trio had first performed together at a music conference at Southeast Unitarian Universalist Summer Institute that summer.
+In late 2009, Wictor joined long-time collaborators Joe Jencks and Greg Greenway to form the band, Brother Sun.
+The trio had first performed together at a music conference at the Southeast Unitarian Universalist Summer Institute that summer.
 According to Wictor, "I invited Joe and Greg to join me onstage in a concert I was doing [at SUUSI].
 We rehearsed for an hour, got onstage, and the sound of our voices together was one of the most powerful musical experiences of my life.
-Lots of audience members and musicians in attendance all said we should form a group."
+Lots of audience members and musicians in attendance said we should form a group."
 However, since the members all had conflicting schedules and lived in different cities (Boston, New York, and Chicago), the band didn't coalesce until the spring of 2010, starting its first tour that December with the members traveling separately to shows.

 Each member of the band plays guitar and sings, with Wictor also playing slide guitar, Greenway on piano and ukulele, and Jencks on the bouzouki, a mandolin-like instrument.
 Instruments such as ukulele are also used.
 Most of the band's songs are written by individual members, then arranged as a group, with the style typically incorporating folk, blues, and gospel.
 According to Wictor, "Suffering and transcendence are what the blues and gospel both have.
 That speaks to all three of us and what we want to project with our music."
 The trio's music also incorporates elements of Americana, pop, jazz, Celtic, rock, and a cappella singing.